domienschepers/wifi-ftm/setup/README.md

 ftm_responder=1
 ftm_initiator=0
 ```
-Curently we are unable to set up a 5 GHz network.
+Curently we are unable to set up a 5 GHz network with support for Wi-Fi FTM.

 #### Execution
 ```